 The home site of the Round Hill Society, a community group of the residents of Round Hill in Brighton, England.
 The site contains information about the area, latest news and reflections on life in Round Hill.

 Belton Road pioneered Advent windows in Round Hill.
 Now other streets have also taken up the idea.
-Click here to see the map of other streets taking part in 2020.

 The Belton Road Advent Calendar - by Saskia (17)

 The Belton Road Advent Calendar came from an idea in 2009 at Pallant House Gallery in Chichester where our Dad works.
 They had been inspired by the advent windows in